WordPress Plugins For Managing WordPress Post Revisions

 WP Optimize

-In addition to performing tasks such as cleaning unnecessary post and page revisions and checking if the database tables need optimization, this plugin also lets you perform the following:
+In addition to performing tasks such as removing redundant revisions of posts and pages and checking if the database tables need to be cleaned and optimized, WP Optimize also lets you perform the following maintenance tasks:

 - Ability to retain selected number of weeks data when cleaning up